-This course builds upon CMIN 101 (Basic Principles of Christian Communication) and CMIN attention will be given to Genesis as historical narrative literature, with an apologetics-analyzed refutation of its mistreatment due to it being misidentified as "Hebrew poetry."
+This course builds upon CMIN 101 (Basic Principles of Christian Communication) and CMIN

+110 (Parables & Pictures for Christian Communicators), by representatively surveying the literary genres that appear in books of the Old and New Testaments, with appreciation for how a literary genre suited the purposes and primary messages of those books.
+Specific attention will be given to Genesis as historical narrative literature, with an apologetics-analyzed refutation of its mistreatment due to it being misidentified as "Hebrew poetry."
 Attention is also given to the literary commonalities of Biblical books, as well as the ways in which Biblical books are unique in their respective literary characteristics.
 Although helpful, a background in Biblical languages is not a required prerequisite for taking this course.
 (3 semester hours credit)